jtara1/tele/README.md

 automatically ingest logs from (rootless) docker and nginx access logs with dashboard configured

-## Status
+## Setup

-work in progress
+local-first development

 assumptions for simplification:
 - docker containers run on same host
 - nginx runs on same host

-## Setup
+promtail should safely fail for its respective scrape job if you're not running docker or nginx

 ### NixOS Flake